 Mustafa Centre, 145 Syed Alwi Road, Singapore 207704

 Pottu Kara Maami

-Founded in Singapore by sisters Sindu and Shruti Suria, Pottu Kara Maami (PKM) is the saree haven to be if you’re seeking something out of the ordinary.
-Slip into chic with a range of modern silhouettes like embroidered sarees, sequin sarees and block print sarees to classics or opt for traditional pieces like mangalagiri cotton sarees and kanchipuram sarees.
-Follow their Instagram page for fun and cheeky IG stories and stunning photo sets like the one pictured above.
+Founded in Singapore by sisters Sindu and Shruti Suria, Pottu Kara Maami (PKM) is the saree haven for anyone seeking something out of the ordinary.
+Slip into chic with a range of modern silhouettes like embroidered sarees, sequin sarees and block print sarees.
+Or opt for traditional pieces like mangalagiri cotton sarees and kanchipuram sarees.
+Follow its Instagram page for fun and cheeky IG stories and stunning photo sets like the one pictured above.

 The Great Madras

 Unless you’ve been living under a rock, you’ve probably heard of this hotel in Little India.
-The Great Madras is a breath of fresh air with picturesque frames taken right out of a scene from The Grand Budapest Hotel.
-The rooms range from a hostel-style co-living space with king sized beds to a cosy suite with a circular bathtub.
-Wallpaper-heavy walls and quirky interior décor aside, this aesthetically pleasing boutique hotel also has a barber and bistro at the lobby.
+The Great Madras is a breath of fresh air with picturesque frames taken right out of a scene from Wes Anderson’s The Grand Budapest Hotel.
+Rooms range from a hostel-style co-living space with king-sized beds to a cosy suite with a circular bathtub.
+Wallpaper-heavy walls and quirky interior decor aside, this aesthetically pleasing boutique hotel also has a barber and bistro at the lobby.

 Park Hotel Farrer Park

 Situated right on top of Farrer Park MRT Station, this 300-room hotel is set amidst a thriving enclave.
 A harmonious blend of old and new, the building’s facade and classic silhouette sits tastefully with the surrounding heritage pre-war shophouses.
 Rooms and lofts are equipped with organic Australian-owned Appelles amenities.
 Make a splash at the outdoor pool on the rooftop terrace and end your night with a gastronomical encounter at Blue Jasmine restaurant.